camyhsu/TO-Chinese-School-2020/cloud-ops/setup-new-server-202104.md

    2. Use the plugin to import the migration package generated above.
    3. As part of the importing process, confirm the basic settings and the PermaLink settings.

+3. Ask staff to check the site content on the new server and correct problems.
+The new site content can be accessed through the new URL <http://info.to-cs.org>  Note that the new site is running under plain HTTP without encryption at this point.

 ### Setup SMTP email sending

 WordPress is not able to send email using the default settings since it would only use PHP mail() function,